decentraland/old-documentation/_posts/development-guide/2018-01-07-scene-blockchain-operations.md

 - [DCLLaunchCollection ABI](https://etherscan.io/address/0xd35147be6401dcb20811f2104c33de8e97ed6818)
 - [DCGCollection ABI](https://etherscan.io/address/0x3163d2cfee3183f9874e2869942cc62649eeb004)

-> TIP: To clearly see the functions exposed by a contract, open it in [https://abitopic.io](abitopic.io).
+> TIP: To clearly see the functions exposed by a contract, open it in [abitopic.io](https://abitopic.io).
 Just paste the contract address there and open the _functions_ tab to see the full list of supported functions and their arguments.
 You can even test calling the functions with different parameters via the webpage.

+Configuring TypeScript to be able to import from a JSON file has its difficulties.
+The recommended easier workaround is to change the `ABI.JSON` file's extension to `.ts` and modifying it slightly so that it its content starts with `export default`.

+For example, if the ABI file's contents starts with `export default [{"constant":true,"inputs":[{"internalType":"bytes4" ...etc`, modify it so that it starts with `[{"constant":true,"inputs":[{"internalType":"bytes4" ...etc`.

 #### Instance a contract